 what type of gloves do doctors use

-Understanding Medical Gloves
+Overview of Medical Gloves

-Types of Gloves Used in Healthcare
+Various Types of Gloves in Healthcare

 1. Latex Gloves

-- High sensitivity and tactile feel
+- Great sensitivity and tactile feel

 - Comfortable and flexible